lucilleoh/listening-diary/README.md

 - **Locally** (`npm run dev`), the app talks to your live backend, so you can sync and edit as normal.
 - **In the published build**, the app reads a bundled snapshot file (`src/diary-data.json`) instead, and all the edit controls are hidden.

-The app figures out which mode it's in automatically (it checks whether it's a production build), so you don't toggle anything — local stays fully editable, the deployed site stays read-only.
+The app figures out which mode it's in automatically (it checks whether it's a production build), so you don't toggle anything—local stays fully editable, the deployed site stays read-only.

 ### Step 1 — export a snapshot

 Once your diary week is filled in and looking how you want, freeze it into the snapshot file.
-From a terminal (the backend doesn't need to be running for this — it reads the database directly), run:
+From a terminal (the backend doesn't need to be running for this—it reads the database directly), run:

 ```bash
 node server/export.js 2026-05-17